Long Journey in Canada

 Basketball enrollment

 I took a tryout to join the basketball team and I made it easily even though about 100 participants were there and only 20 would be taken.
 There’s literally no asian and I was the only one who was actually not fluent in English.
-I got discriminated for sure and my English is very immature, but I showed them my play and discrimination was gone.
+I got discriminated a bit for sure and my English was very immature.
 They were being kinda to me and made my English levels raised a lot.
-I was selected as a starter if I’m short.
+I was selected as a starter even though I’m short.
 I proved that height doesn’t matter.
 Eventually, we became 6th rank in the province, British Columbia.

 Sneaker business